Spoof intelligence insight in EOP

 - Infrastructure: tms.mx.com

-Only email from that domain/sending infrastructure pair will be allowed to spoof.
+Only email from that domain/sending infrastructure pair is allowed to spoof.
 Other senders attempting to spoof gmail.com aren't automatically allowed.
 Messages from senders in other domains that originate from tms.mx.com are still checked by spoof intelligence, and might be blocked.

 Use the spoof intelligence insight in Exchange Online PowerShell or standalone EOP PowerShell

 In PowerShell, you use the Get-SpoofIntelligenceInsight cmdlet to view allowed and blocked spoofed senders that were detected by spoof intelligence.
 To manually allow or block the spoofed senders, you need to use the New-TenantAllowBlockListSpoofItems cmdlet.
-For more information, see Use PowerShell to manage spoofed sender entries to the Tenant Allow/Block List.
+For more information, see Use PowerShell to create allow entries for spoofed senders in the Tenant Allow/Block List and Use PowerShell to create block entries for spoofed senders in the Tenant Allow/Block List.

 To view the information in the spoof intelligence insight, run the following command: